mjassen/mzz-stat/readme.txt

 ==Changelog==

+= 20151224.2249 =
+* 24 December 2015 by mjjojo(mjassen)
+* Changed what data is seen in the Admin page.
+Now it is All-time hits, last-30-days hits, and then a big table/matrix of hits per page per day for past 30 days.
+* added more thorough code comments.

 = 20151220.2130 =
 * 20 December 2015 by mjjojo(mjassen)
 * Put a patch/workaround in the MySQL query code to allow for apparent time zone discrepancy.